 Financial Benchmarks & KPIs to Consider for your School

 Financial benchmarks are essential for every organization.
 They help to determine the health of the organization, guide setting goals and identify areas of opportunity and risk.
 As you can imagine, each organization and its industry are unique, and nonprofit entities are no exception.
 It’s important to re-evaluate the benchmarks you’ve set for your school each year to make sure they still make sense.
 Here are a few benchmarks beyond your typical liquidity and solvency ratios that you may want to prioritize depending on your situation.
-Once you understand the analytic, calculate yours, and consider if you need to create a relevant KPI to work towards to improve your organization's financial health.
+Once you understand the analytic and calculate yours, consider if you need to create a relevant KPI to work towards to improve your organization's financial health.

 1. Fundraising Expenditures to Total Contributions Ratio